Martin-L\"of Complexes: Introduction

 \subsection{Contributions of this paper}

-The current paper aims at further investigation of the relationship between type theory and homotopy theory, but in a way that is somewhat different than the work already mentioned.
-First of all, our objective is not to give a new semantics, although it will become apparent that in fact implicitly we do obtain a possibility of having one.
-Secondly, we are not mainly interested in the possibility of obtaining higher-dimensional structures from type theories.
-Rather, we are interested in understanding the limitations of this process.
-Thirdly, we wish to make another connection between model categories and type theory, namely by showing that a category of suitably truncated type theories gives a model of the homotopy 1-types.
+The current paper aims at further investigation of the relationship between type theory and homotopy theory, but in a way that is somewhat different from the work already mentioned.
+First of all, our primary objective is not to give a new semantics, although some of the results will depend on a new model which will be presented in a sequel to this paper.
+Secondly, while earlier work centered around constructing higher-dimensional structures from type theories, we are also interested in understanding the limitations of this process.
+Finally, we wish to make another connection between model categories and type theory, namely by showing that a category of suitably truncated type theories gives a model of the homotopy 1-types.
 It is our hope that this picture can then be extended to higher dimensions.

-Our first goal is to show how every extension of type theory gives rise to a monad on the category of globular sets.
-Intuitively, the monad associated to a theory freely adds cells to a globular set in accordance with the rules of the type theory.
-For example, the monad will formally add composites and inverses for all cells of the globular set; however, even in dimension 0 it adds much more than just these formal composites; it also produces a plethora of new cells which we here call \myemph{doppelg\"angers}.
-For every such monad we may consider its category of algebras: these we refer to as \myemph{Martin-L\"of complexes} (or \textbf{ML-complexes}), and these are the main objects of study of the paper.
+Our first goal is to show how every extension of intensional type theory gives rise to a monad on the category of globular sets.
+Intuitively, the monad associated to a theory freely adds cells to a globular set in accordance with the structure imposed on the tower of identity types over a base type by the rules of the type theory.
+For example, the monad will formally add composites and inverses for all cells of dimension strictly greater than 0 in the globular set; however, it adds much more than just these formal composites; it also produces a plethora of new cells which we here call \myemph{doppelg\"angers}.
+For every such monad we may consider its category of algebras: these we refer to as \myemph{Martin-L\"of complexes} (or \myemph{ML-complexes}), and these are the main objects of study of the paper.

 The theories which we shall consider arise from basic intensional Martin-L\"of type theory having dependent sums and products as well as a natural numbers object.
 (The latter plays no conceptual role in this paper but because of its importance in virtually every application of the theory to mathematics and computer science we thought it important to show that our results are not affected by its presence.)
 We shall then consider extensions of this basic theory obtained by adding truncation axioms, which effectively trivialize the higher identity types above a fixed dimension.
 Using these theories we get a hierarchy of categories of Martin-L\"of complexes, and in this paper we shall investigate the first two dimensions in detail.